On a Hierarchy of Spectral Invariants for Graphs: Separations

 We now present a minimal set of separations from which all other separations follow.
 For compatibility with Figure \ref{fig:diagram}, we write $\calI\nrightarrow\calI'$ to negate $\calI'\preceq\calI$.

 \begin{description} \item[$\wlk1\nrightarrow\spec$.]
 To show this, we have to present two $\wlk1$-equivalent but not cospectral graphs.
-The simplest pair of $\wlk1$-equivalent graphs, $2C_3$ and $C_6$, works.
+The simplest pair of $\wlk1$-equivalent graphs, $C_6=\raisebox{-1.6mm}{ }$ and $2C_3=\raisebox{-1.6mm}{ }$, works.
 Indeed, the eigenvalues of $C_n$ are $2\cos\frac{2\pi k}n$ for $k=0,1,\ldots,n-1$, and the spectrum of the disjoint union of graphs is the union of their spectra; see, e.g., \cite[Example 1.1.4 and Theorem 2.1.1]{CvetkovicRS10}. \item[$\ea\nrightarrow\mea$.]
-It is known \cite{CvetkovicL97} that among trees with up to 20 vertices there is a single pair of non-isomorphic trees, with 19 vertices, with the same eigenvalues and angles.
-Using Proposition \ref{prop:stack}, a direct computation shows that these two trees are not $\mea$-equivalent; see Appendix \ref{app:ea-mea} for details. \item[$\genspec\nrightarrow\wm$.]
-The smallest, with respect to the number of vertices and the number of edges, pair of generalized cospectral graphs consists of 7-vertex graphs $G$ and $H$ where $G=C_6\cup K_1$ and $H$ is obtained from the 3-star $K_{1,3}$ by subdividing each edge; see \cite[Fig.~4]{HaemersS04}.
+It is known \cite{CvetkovicL97} that among trees with up to 20 vertices there is a single pair of non-isomorphic trees $T$ and $T'$, with 19 vertices, having the same eigenvalues and angles.
+A direct computation shows that the total number of walks of length 9 is 35506 for $T$ and 35498 for $T'$.
+By Proposition \ref{prop:stack}, the trees $T$ and $T'$ are not $\mea$-equivalent. \item[$\genspec\nrightarrow\wm$.]
+The smallest, with respect to the number of vertices and the number of edges, pair of generalized cospectral graphs consists of 7-vertex graphs $G=\raisebox{-1.35mm}{ }$ and $H=\raisebox{-1.2mm}{ }$; see \cite[Fig.~4]{HaemersS04}.
 Since $G$ has an isolated vertex and $H$ does not, these graphs are not $\wm$-equivalent. \item[$\genspec\nrightarrow\ea$.]
 The same pair of graphs $G$ and $H$ works.
 They are not $\ea$-equivalent because connectedness of a graph is determined by its spectrum and angles \cite[Theorem~3.3.3]{CvetkovicRS10}.
 Another reason for this is that every graph with at most 9 vertices is determined by its spectrum and angles up to isomorphism~\cite{CvetkovicL97}. \item[$\strong\nrightarrow\wlk1$.]
 An even stronger fact, namely $\wwr2\nrightarrow\wlk1$ is proved as Theorem \ref{thm:sep} below.
 The separation implies that $\strong\nrightarrow\wlk2$, answering one part of Fürer's question.
 Another consequence is also the separation $\wm\nrightarrow\wlk1$, which follows as well from~\cite[Theorem 3]{ESA23}. \item[$\wlk1\nrightarrow\wlk{3/2}$.]
 Consider $C_6$ and $2C_3$. \item[$\wlk{3/2}\nrightarrow\strong$.]
 This is Theorem \ref{thm:sep0} below.
 As a consequence, $\weak\nrightarrow\strong$, answering the other part of Fürer's question.
 Another consequence is the separation $\wlk{3/2}\nrightarrow\wlk2$ shown in~\cite{RattanS23}. \item[$\wwr{\bullet}\nrightarrow\wlk{3/2}$.]
 This is Theorem \ref{thm:sep2} below.
 It considerably strengthens the negative answer to Fürer's question by showing that the whole hierarchy of the invariants $\wwr r$ for all $r$ is strictly weaker than~$\wlk2$. \end{description}